ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

 | 1 tablespoon     |  14.8ml    |   14.8g   |   8.5g  | 12.6g | 17g |
 :::

-1. Find your available materials, and think about how you can distribute your masses to have 10 - 15 different mass values between 20 g and 500 g.
+1. Find your available materials, and think about how you can distribute your masses to have 10 - 15 different mass values between 20 g and 300 g.
 Measure out your available materials, and make a plan for how to achieve each mass value you want to test.
-Mass values of roughly 20 g, 50 g, 100 g, 150 g, 200 g, 250 g, 300 g, 350 g, 400 g, 450 g, 500 g would be great.

 2. Write out your chosen masses and what proportions of which materials you use for them in the table you made for experiment 1.